 The race to find a way of spotting and treating Alzheimers at an early stage is heating up but there’s a long way still to go.
 Or is there?

-alz.org, dedicated to advancing Alzheimer’s research worldwide, says that it’s already the most expensive disease in the US and the only one currently without a way to ‘prevent, cure or even slow its progression’.
+Dedicated to advancing Alzheimer’s research worldwide, alz.org says that it’s already the most expensive disease in the US and the only one currently without a way to ‘prevent, cure or even slow its progression’.
 Because Americans are living longer, numbers of Alzheimer’s sufferers are predicted to soar to as many as 16 million by 2050, ‘costing the nation $20 trillion over the next 40 years’.

 If a treatment that delays the onset of Alzheimer’s by five years was introduced in 2025, alz.org calculates, it would reduce the number of people affected by 2.5 million.
 And, it would save the US $220 billion within the first five years of a treatment being made available.

 Although scientists are not yet sure what causes Alzheimer’s in most people, it’s agreed that a genetic mutation is usually the cause of the early-onset of the disease.
-‘Late-onset Alzheimer’s arises from a complex series of brain changes that occur over decades.
-The causes probably include some combination of genetic, environmental and lifestyle factors.’
+According to the U.S. National Institute on Aging, ‘Late-onset Alzheimer’s arises from a complex series of brain changes that occur over decades.
+The causes probably include some combination of genetic, environmental and lifestyle factors.’²

 Research on normal brain ageing is beginning to shed light on why it mainly strikes older people, with symptoms becoming apparent in their mid-60s.
 The apolipoprotein E (APOE) gene is involved and one of them is APOE ε4.
 This increases a person’s chance of developing the disease but people who don’t carry APOE ε4 may also end up with Alzheimer’s.
 The possible relationship between cognitive decline and conditions like heart disease, stroke, high blood pressure, diabetes and obesity is also being explored.